FrontenderMagazine/responsive-images/eng.md

 picks the optional image from a selection of images with widths of 200px, 400px, 800px, 1200px, 1600px and 2000px, keeping in mind image width and screen DPI.

-## Changing image sizes, high-DPI images & art direction use case {#changing-image-sizes-high-dpi-images--art-direction-use-case}
+## Changing image sizes, high-DPI images & art direction use case {#changing-
+image-sizes-high-dpi-images--art-direction-use-case
+}

-размеры dpi mime содержимое
+sizes dpi mime art

     <picture>
     	<source